 Source:

 Science Daily — There are right-handed and left-handed yoghurts, right-handed and left-handed snail shells, and right-handed and (occasionally) left-handed screws.
 Scientists at the University of Bonn have now demonstrated the existence of right-handed and left-handed "magnetic vortices".
 Through their research, in collaboration with colleagues from Berlin and Geneva, they believe that this physical phenomenon could eventually lead to the construction of faster and more reliable hard disks.
 The physicists have reported their discovery in Nature.
+The magnetic vortex can be pictured like a traffic roundabout.
+But instead of cars circulating, it consists of an arrangement of magnetised atoms.
+They form a pattern rather like a ring of tiny bar magnets, so nothing actually moves around the atomic roundabout, but the direction can change: when the "north poles" are all pointing clockwise the magnetic vortex is "right-handed", otherwise the vortex is "left-handed".

 "The existence of a circular atomic traffic system of this sort has been presumed for several years," explains the Bonn physics professor Dr. Manfred Fiebig.
 "In the Nature study we have actually discovered this kind of vortex field in a substance called lithium cobalt phosphate and employed laser-optics to determine its direction."
 Borrowing from the term "ferromagnetism", the authors -- who include, alongside Manfred Fiebig, the Dutch scientist Bas Van Aken and the Geneva-based physicists Hans Schmid and Jean-Pierre Rivera -- have called the phenomenon "ferrotoroidicity".